Fort Leonard Wood: History

 M67A1 Flame Thrower Tank at the U.S. Army Engineer School, Fort Leonard Wood.

 Prior to the establishment of the current Fort Leonard Wood, the name was used in 1928 to rename Camp Meade in central Maryland when it was decided that the facility, originally established as a temporary World War I cantonment, would become a permanent military post.
 However, after a brief time, the change of name was successfully challenged by U.S. legislators from Pennsylvania (where George G. Meade, hero of the Battle of Gettysburg, was from), and the name was changed back to Fort Meade.
-This left the name Leonard Wood unused.
-In 1939, Congress approved the purchase of a 40,000-acre tract of land near Leon, Iowa, for use as a military reservation, but did not authorize any funds to do so.
-During U.S. precautionary mobilization which began in the summer of 1940, U.S. Army Chief of Staff General George C. Marshall approved the construction of a military camp capable of holding 35,000 men on the site, to be named for General Leonard Wood, a former Chief of Staff of the U.S. Army and governor general of Cuba and the Philippines.
-U.S. Army officials went to investigate the site and found that, despite reports to the contrary after World War I, there was a critical shortage of groundwater into which wells could be sunk to produce drinking water.
+This left the name "Leonard Wood" unused.
+In 1939, Congress approved the purchase of a 40,000-acre tract of land near Leon, Iowa, for use as a military reservation, but did not authorize funds to do so at the time.
+During U.S. precautionary mobilization which began in the summer of 1940, acquisition of the land was approved and U.S. Army Chief of Staff General George C. Marshall approved the construction of a military camp capable of holding 35,000 men on the site, to be named for General Leonard Wood, a former Chief of Staff of the U.S. Army and governor general of Cuba and the Philippines.
+In the fall, Army officials went to investigate the site prior to the beginning of construction and found that, despite reports to the contrary after World War I, there was a critical shortage of groundwater into which wells could be sunk to produce drinking water.
 The corps area commander suggested an alternate site immediately adjacent to St. Robert, Missouri.

 The installation has historically held a training role under TRADOC (Training and Doctrine Command) rather than a FORSCOM (Forces Command) role, which dates back to its origins in World War II as an engineer replacement training center.
 During the Gulf War, the 5th Engineer Battalion from the fort saw action in the Middle East.

 After the beginning of the U.S. wars in Iraq (2003–2011) and Afghanistan (2001–2021), the 94th Engineer Battalion was restationed from Germany to Fort Leonard Wood, as were the 92nd Military Police Battalion, 193rd Brigade Support Battalion, and 94th Signal Company (part of the 4th Maneuver Enhancement Brigade).
 The 4th Maneuver Enhancement Brigade was activated at the fort on 2 October 2008 and was inactivated 17 June 2015.

 2010 New Year's Eve tornado

-In the morning hours of 31 December 2010, an EF3 tornado touched down near the base's training and cantonment area (east side of the base).
+In the morning hours of 31 December 2010, an EF3 tornado touched down near the post's training and cantonment area (east side of the post).
 It caused damage to many houses, government buildings, and an old house built during the World War II era.
 The most damage was in the North Piney Hills Housing Area.
 There were only minor injuries.